ErickNavarroD/hum_progranulin_RNAseq_Leavitt/README.md

 sample were visually inspected before and after normalization to detect any sample with uncommon overall expression profile.
 We performed differential expression (DE) analysis using the DESeq2 R package (v.
 1.34.0) (Love et al., 2014).
 P-values were adjusted using the Benjamini-Hochberg procedure to control False-discovery Rates at 5% (Benjamini & Hochberg, 1995).
-Gene set and enrichment analyses were carried out using the clusterProfiler R package (v.
-4.2.2) (Wu et al., 2021).
+Gene ontology enrichment analyses were carried out using the clusterProfiler R package (v.
+3.18.1) (Wu et al., 2021).
 We used the tidyverse R package suit (v.
 1.3.1) (Wickham et al., 2019) for general data wrangling and visualization.

 ## References